 Hi fellows.
 Been awhile since I’ve logged on to the DOW.
 Been very non-woodgas busy now.
 I expect to be this non-woodgas busy at least through until through next November-December.

-Then if I am again like for the last five years winter hammered down with first the respiratory flue; turned to bronchitis; that evolving to viral phynomia AGAIN, probably be going Mike LaRosa/Maxgasman Net silent too.
-I did direct phone.
+Then if I am again like for the last five years winter hammered down with first the respiratory flu; turned to bronchitis; that evolving to viral phynomia AGAIN, probably be going Mike LaRosa/Maxgasman Net silent too.
+I did direct phoned tried.
 No responses.

 Here on the DOW that would be Gary Gilmore simple direct use charcoal systems for the small engines.

 For the road-use vehicles Wayne Kieth’s personally made/endorsed system is the one.

 For AG wheeled tractors WK’s, David Bailie’s, and Arvid Olsens works.
 And Ron Lemlers woodmill working, woodgased tractor system shows Industrial/Material handling woodgas DOable useage.

 On the net available for small engines is Dutch Johns four systems woodgas engines works on his woodgas.nl site.

 Ben Petersen’s step by step you-build-it Woodgasifiers Bible for stationary generators available thru Amazon.

 Personal Rural-living committed tree-growers use was always my concern goal.
 Done deal now.